 And much more…

 We’ve successfully eliminated the financial and technical barrier for small municipalities to implement a sophisticated asset management solution.
 The software is primarily open source so you can download and use as many copies for free as you desire without any restrictions.
 Also any number of users can access the enterprise class, cloud hosted database without any licence cost.
 The reporting uses PowerBI from Microsoft and the desktop download is free while pro edition is reasonably priced.
-Alternative open source BI solutions are also in development using R, JS and Metabase for communities that would like to implement a full free and open source stack.
+Alternative open source BI solutions are also in development using R, JS and Metabase all we move towards implementing a full open-source stack to those that desire it.

 Asset Management Software